WestonAnderson/WestonAnderson.github.io/_pages/In_the_media.md

 ---
 layout: archive
-title: ""
+title: "In the media"
-permalink: /In the media/
+permalink: /In_the_media/
 author_profile: true
 ---
 ---